zl2ex/meatloaf/README.md

 ## Install with scripty on Chrome
-You can add meatloaf to your browser by downloading a javascript injector extention like [scripty](https://scripty.abhisheksatre.com/#/download)
+You can add meatloaf to your browser by downloading a javascript injector extension like [scripty](https://scripty.abhisheksatre.com/#/download)

 after installing scripty you can download the scripty loader for etco [here](https://scripty.abhisheksatre.com/#/share/script_1685353558613)

-## Install using another javascript injector browser extention
+## Install using another javascript injector browser extension

-Paste this code to load meatloaf on your browser
+Paste this code to load Meatloaf on your browser
 ```
 var script = document.createElement('script');
 script.type = 'text/javascript';